 “Oh.”
 For a moment Sano stared at the red and purple mass that had only a moment before been trying to kiss him.
 Then, shaking himself slightly, he turned toward Saitou.
 “Thanks.”

-Saitou had crossed his arms, one of his hands still twitching as if he would like to go pick Chou up and throw him again, just to be sure.
+Saitou had crossed his arms, one of his hands still twitching as if he would like to go pick Chou up and throw him again just to be sure.
 “Why didn’t you do it yourself?” he demanded.

-“Well, I was trying to figure out how not to break the furniture,” Sano admitted.
+“Well, I was trying to figure out how to not break the furniture,” Sano admitted.
 “If I’d known you didn’t mind…” He trailed off, realizing how it must have looked if Saitou hadn’t been in time to hear any of the conversation and had only seen the beginnings of a kiss between lover and subordinate.